Codes Dictionary

 l Average per capita group emissions Tons of CO2 equivalent per capita emissions

 The series type determines its unit, as indicated in the table above.
 All monetary amounts are in local currency at constant prices for countries and subregions.
-Monetary amounts for world regions are in EUR PPP.
+Monetary amounts for world regions are in USD MER.
 Series are at last year’s prices (the database is usually updated yearly at the end of June).
 To check the year of reference, consider when the price index equals 1.
 You can access the price index using the variable inyixx999i, the PPP exchange rates using xlcusp999i (USD), xlceup999i (EUR), xlcyup999i (CNY), and the market exchange rates using xlcusx999i (USD), xlceux999i (EUR), xlcyux999i (CNY).
 Shares and wealth/income ratios are given as a fraction of 1.
 A top 1% share of 20% is given as 0.2.
 A wealth/income ratio of 300% is shown as 3.

 2.1.2.
 Five-letter Code for Series Concept